 These parameters specify how the individual particles are rotated during their travel.
-To visualize the rotation of a particle you should choose visualization type Axis in the Visualization panel and increase the Draw Size.
+To visualize the rotation of a particle you should choose visualization type Axis in the Visualization panel and increase the Display Size.

 - Orientation Axis